Guide

 How Loan Payments Work

 A fixed-rate loan payment depends on principal, annual interest rate, and term.
-The calculator converts the annual rate into a monthly rate and the term into monthly payments.
+The payment formula converts the annual rate into a monthly rate and the term into monthly payments.

-The payment is calculated so the loan balance reaches zero at the end of the scheduled term, assuming payments are made as modeled.
+The scheduled payment is calculated so the loan balance reaches zero at the end of the term, assuming the rate stays fixed and payments are made as modeled.

 Total Paid and Total Interest